Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/manage-interruptions.md

 1. Open the dialog task and then the node to change settings.
 2. Click the **instance tab** and select **Advanced Controls**.
 3. Under the **Interruptions Behavior** section, select **Customize for this node** and make the necessary configurations.
-These configurations are the same as discussed above for the VA level [Interruptions Settings](https://multisite.korebots.com/bot-intelligence-bots/interruption-handling-context-switching-intents/#Interruptions).
+These configurations are the same as discussed above for the VA level <a href="https://docsinternal-kore.github.io/docs/xo/automation/intelligence/conversation-management/manage-interruptions/" target="_blank">interruptions</a>.

 <img src="../images/node-level-customization.gif" alt="node level customization" title="node level customization" style="border: 1px solid gray; zoom:65%;">